Sitemap

 Improving Imbalanced Land Cover Classification with K-means SMOTE: Detecting and Oversampling Distinctive Minority Spectral Signatures

-Recommended citation: Fonseca, J., Douzas, G., Bacao, F. (2021).
+Fonseca, J., Douzas, G., Bacao, F. (2021).
 Improving Imbalanced Land Cover Classification with K-Means SMOTE: Detecting and Oversampling Distinctive Minority Spectral Signatures.
-Information, 12(7), 266. https://doi.org/10.3390/info12070266
+Information, 12(7), 266.

 Increasing the Effectiveness of Active Learning: Introducing Artificial Data Generation in Active Learning for Land Use/Land Cover Classification

-Recommended citation: Fonseca, J., Douzas, G., Bacao, F. (2021).
+Fonseca, J., Douzas, G., Bacao, F. (2021).
 Increasing the Effectiveness of Active Learning: Introducing Artificial Data Generation in Active Learning for Land Use/Land Cover Classification.
-Remote Sensing, 13(13), 2619. https://doi.org/10.3390/rs13132619
+Remote Sensing, 13(13), 2619.

 Research Trends and Applications of Data Augmentation Algorithms

-Recommended citation: Fonseca, J., & Bacao, F. (2022).
-Research Trends and Applications of Data Augmentation Algorithms. arXiv preprint arXiv:2207.08817. https://arxiv.org/abs/2207.08817
+Fonseca, J., & Bacao, F. (2022).
+Research Trends and Applications of Data Augmentation Algorithms. arXiv preprint arXiv:2207.08817.

 Geometric SMOTE for Imbalanced Datasets with Nominal and Continuous Features

-Recommended citation: Fonseca, J., & Bacao, F. (2023).
-Geometric SMOTE for Imbalanced Datasets with Nominal and Continuous Features.
-Under Submission.
+Fonseca, J., & Bacao, F. (2023).
+Geometric SMOTE for imbalanced datasets with nominal and continuous features.
+Expert Systems with Applications, 234, 121053.

 talks